 How to make the best nyama choma

-• Meat: 1–2 kg of goat or beef (ribs or leg cuts are best for tenderness).
+- Meat: 1–2 kg of goat or beef (Go for ribs or leg cuts—they have the best fat-to-meat ratio).

-• Kachumbari: A fresh salsa made of diced tomatoes, onions, cilantro, and chili.
+- Kachumbari: A vibrant, spicy salsa of tomatoes, onions, and cilantro.

 Frequently Asked Questions